 When one pursues the road of recovery from anorexia nervosa, the explicit action of following a diet with the intention or desire to lose weight is contrary to the holistic goal of recovery of both the body and mind.

 A weight-loss diet may seem like a sensible thing in a pinch or for a short period of time, but habitual patterns are strong and will easily (for some instantly) be triggered.

-These memory pathways of emotion, pleasure and reward, and even aspects of motor function, strongly reinforce themselves given the opportunity to be put on replay.
+These memory pathways of emotion, pleasure, reward, and even aspects of motor function, strongly reinforce themselves given the opportunity to be put on replay.
 For these reasons, the choice to focus energy, time, and awareness on a weight-loss diet is not congruous with recovery from anorexia nervosa.

 Choosing a Food Plan

-Further out on the road of recovery, other choices of diet also will arise.
+Further out on the road to recovery, other choices of diet also will arise.
 When individuals consider health holistically dietary choices also come into play.

 Whether or not to eat gluten and dairy, eating organic, avoiding food allergens or sensitivities, or following a vegan or Paleolithic diet are also becoming popularized choices in the pursuit of health.